bakedchickengames/reformatnousb/README.md

 ## General overview

+* DISM, install.wim, answer files (autounattend.xml unattend.xml)
-* DISM is THE cmd command you will to do everything with the install.wim (the thing that contains the windows image files). autounattend.xml and unattend.xml are used to make windows automatically configure a wide range of settings without you touching it.
+  * DISM :THE cmd command you will to do everything with the install.wim
+  * install.wim the file located in windows.iso hat contains the windows image files
+  * autounattend.xml and unattend.xml are used to make windows automatically configure a wide range of settings without you touching it.
 I used them mostly to skip the username/password phase of the install (they call this the OOBE, or out of box experience).
 * Extract a windows.iso with 7zip into a folder.
 * Use DISM to mount the install.wim (to some folder, located at for this example C:\testmount).
 * Use DISM to /add-drivers or KB updates.